nchenderson/elements-nonpar-stat/docs/05-permutation.md

 for some test statistic $T$.

-* In other words, the p-value is the probability that a random variable following the null distribution exceeds $t_{obs}$.
+* In other words, the p-value is the probability that a random variable which follows the null distribution exceeds $t_{obs}$.

 * In many problems however, the null hypothesis $H_{0}$ is